WASHFOLD HOME PAGE ——WASHFOLD AREA MAPS PAGE —— WASHFOLD DRAWINGS PAGE

 WF27 in Area 8, Below Natty Bridge

-Washfold below Natty Bridge on a feeder beck to River Lickle.
+Washfold below Natty Bridge on a feeder beck to the River Lickle.
 The fold is located at SD 24162 94236 at an altitude of 265m above sea level.
 It is recorded in the National Park Heritage Environment Record as 65401 and is recorded as ctsg01 in the Duddon Valley Local History Group survey, Ring Cairns to Reservoirs (R2R) survey in 2009.
 It is in Westmorland and Furness, previously South Lakes/Copeland.
 Its condition is good and the certainty that it is a washfold is good.

 Constructed from stones.
 There are large boulders and a small outcrop the in base of the wall.

-Chamber 1- 13.5×5.0m; chamber 2- 10.0×5.0m; Pool 3- 6.0×3.0m
+Dimensions: chamber 1- 13.5×5.0m; chamber 2- 10.0×5.0m; pool 3- 6.0×3.0m

 Wall heights: a 0.7m; b 1.5m; c 0.5m; d 1.2m; e 1.4m